nexussjcet/nexus-spaces/README.md

 ## Step 2: Create a .env file with the example variables

-Remember to not add your keys to the example env file and to the actual .env file
+Remember to not add your keys to the example env file and instead add it to the actual .env file

 ## Step 3: Create a new [Supabase](https://supabase.com/) account